Adventure Time: Hey Ice King! Why'd You Steal Our Garbage?!!: Collector's Edition

 On July 12, 2012, it was revealed that the game would have a collector's edition for both DS and 3DS.
 It includes a steel-case cover of the Enchiridion (The hero's handbook), a poster of Ooo, a book called Book of Beasts, and a stylus designed after Finn's sword.

 Reception

 The game received mixed reviews from critics.
 It holds a 67% score on Metacritic, with some criticism of its relatively short story length.
-IGN's Lucas M. Thomas, an avid Adventure Time fan, gave the game an 8.5 "great" rating, commenting that "this is an amazing adventure and I have almost no complaints to level against it."
+IGNs Lucas M. Thomas, an avid Adventure Time fan, gave the game an 8.5 "great" rating, commenting that "this is an amazing adventure and I have almost no complaints to level against it."
 GamingUnion.net's Spencer Pressly scored it as a 7/10, arguing that "this is what most Adventure Time fans could want in a game," but due to the short story length it "should've been a downloadable title."
 Jonathan Holmes, writing for Destructoid, praised the game's visuals and sound design saying that "They stay true to the feel of the source material," but criticized the game for being easy.